10 reasons for runners to strength train

 Following on from that, setting yourself non-running-related targets – you might want to lift a certain weight, or complete a certain amount of sets within an allotted time – makes it possible to keep achieving, which will reinforce your belief in yourself.
 No matter your running ability, once you reach a certain level you will plateau.
 That has the potential to leave you feeling a bit flat, but if you’re reaching new heights in the gym you can continue to reap the psychological reward of hitting your goals.
 Our Run Happy and Healthy Plan also has ideas for celebrating achievements big and small, and is ideal if you’re new to running.

 8. Mix things up

 The other mental benefit of strength training is the fact that it adds some variety to your weekly routine.
 If all you do is run, there is a danger you might get a little tired of it!
 Adding another form of exercise to the mix will allow you to shift your focus onto another area of training and give your mind some space away from running.

 Believe it or not, the running bug hasn’t caught up with everyone; some people just don’t enjoy running.
 In your circle of friends, you probably know someone who refuses to run, but that same person might be a lot more open to the idea of going to the gym.
 In that sense, strength training opens up new opportunities for socialising with old friends, as well meeting new people.

 10. Boost your metabolism

-If you started running because you wanted to shift a few pounds, you might have been left a little disappointed by the results.
-That could be for any number of reasons, but likely it's because in order to run well, you need to fuel up correctly, so all that running might not be putting you in the sort of calorie deficit necessary for weight loss.
-The solution is not to eat less - your health, as well as your running, will suffer - but to lift more.
-Strength training builds muscle, and muscle revs up your metabolism to help you become a leaner, fitter, stronger runner.
+If you started running because you wanted to shift a few pounds, and have been left a little disappointed by the results, it could be because in order to run well, you need to fuel up correctly – running alone might not be creating the calorie deficit needed for weight loss.
+The solution is not to eat less – your health, as well as your running, will suffer – but to lift more.
+Strength training builds muscle, and muscle revs up your metabolism to help you become a fitter, stronger runner.